A short description and appreciation.

 Nice view of a Roc with type "A" roundels on both the wings and fuselage.
 Notice the line where the tail assembly joins the fuselage.
 The production of the tail assemblies of both the Skua and Roc were sub-contracted to the General Aircraft Company and brought in as complete units.

 After the German Invasion of Norway Ark Royal hurried back from the Mediterranean.
-On 23rd April 1940 800 and 803 squadrons took 2 and 3 Rocs with them respectively when they sailed to Norwegian waters aboard the Ark Royal, (there was reportedly also a single Roc on board HMS Glorious).
-The three Rocs of 803 squadron were launched twice on 28th April when they drove off German aircraft shadowing the British carrier force (see Skuas over Norway).
+On 23rd April 1940, 800 and 803 squadrons took 2 and 3 Rocs with them respectively when they sailed to Norwegian waters aboard the Ark Royal, (there was reportedly also a single Roc on board HMS Glorious).
+The three Rocs of 803 squadron were launched twice on 28th April when they drove off German aircraft shadowing the British carrier force.
 This was exactly the role originally envisaged for the Roc.
-The Fleet Air Arm's 805 Squadron was formed at Donibristle in Scotland in early May 1940 with the intention that it it should become an all-Roc squadron to operate in the floatplane role against the Germans in Norway.
+The Fleet Air Arm's 805 Squadron was formed at Donibristle in Scotland in early May 1940 with the intention that it should become an all-Roc squadron to operate in the floatplane role against the Germans in Norway.
+The formation of such a floatplanes unit was probably prompted by the remarkable success of "Bishop Force", a unit of six Walrus flying boats that operated out of Harstad during the Norwegian campaign.
 The Squadron completed initial training on the landplane Roc and then moved south to Lee-on-Solent to await delivery of the floatplane conversions.
-This plan was quickly scrapped and the squadron was disbanded only a few weeks later.
+With the withdrawl from Norway there was no longer an immediate need for such a squadron and it was disbanded only a few weeks later.

 The next combats for Rocs came over Dunkirk, where 801 and 806 squadrons both operated a mixture of Skuas and Rocs.
 The only confirmed "kill" by a Roc took place about 6.30pm on 29th May 1940 when a Roc of 806 squadron piloted by Midshipman Day, RNVR with his gunner Naval Airman Newton claimed one Ju88 destroyed (it was seen to crash into the sea) and another damaged in an action in defence of a British evacuation shipping.
-801 Squadron used its Rocs for dive bombing attacks on German E-boats in Boulogne harbour on 12th and 13th June 1940*** and on gun positions on Cap Griz Nez on 21st June, loosing a single Roc on the last attack (For fuller details of these actions click on this link...
-Dunkirk).
+801 Squadron used its Rocs for dive-bombing attacks on German E-boats in Boulogne harbour on 12th and 13th June 1940³ and on gun positions on Cap Griz Nez on 21st June, losing a single Roc on the last attack.
+For further details of Skua and Roc operations over Dunkirk see < this link>.

 The Battle of Britain and after...

 There are suggestions that during the winter of 1940-41 Rocs were sometimes used in Scotland and the north of England as night-fighters against German bombers and mine-laying aircraft.
-In particular there are anecdotal reports that a Roc was scrambled to try to intercept Rudolph Hess on his flight to Scotland in May 1941.
+Certainly, Rocs operating out of Donibristle kept an eye out for German raiders when conducting training missions over the Firth of Forth.

 After 1940 Rocs were mainly used for training, most being converted to target-towing.
 They found their way to the Mediterranean, Egypt, South Africa and Bermuda.
 The last operational Rocs were withdrawn through lack of spare parts in 1943.

-The picture above is not of a Roc, but of the stub wings on the wheels of a Westland Lysander, however it does show up close exactly the same type of bomb racks used on the Roc.
-On the right is the Light Series Carrier, able to take four 20 lb or two 40 lb bombs, this bombrack was also used on Skuas.
+The picture above is not of a Roc, but of the stub wings on the wheels of a Westland Lysander, however, it does show up close exactly the same type of bomb racks used on the Roc.
+On the right is the Light Series Carrier, able to take four light bombs, this bomb rack was also used on Skuas.
 On the left is the 250 lb rack, in this case holding a supply container.

 The dustjacket of this wartime boys adventure story shows a Roc over an aircraft carrier.
 Many books on World War II aviation that mention the Roc, even Putnam's " Blackburn Aircraft since 1909", state that the Roc never made any carrier flights at all, they most certainly did, and not just training flights either (see combat history above), this is confirmed in the combat reports of the squadron's involved.
 A photo of Roc (L3062) of 803 Squadron operating from HMS Ark Royal is featured on page 57 of Stuart Lloyds book "Fleet Air Arm Camouflage and Markings".
 To prove that Roc trainers also operated from carriers another photo on page 72 of the same book shows a Roc target tug on HMS Formidable.
 The combat reports of the various Fleet Air Arm Squadrons that used Rocs on operations are available via the Public Record Office at Kew.